vpattapa/Tweets-Sentiment-Analysis/README.md

 # Tweets-Sentiment-Analysis
-Python-Based Sentiment Analysis tool to analyze the sentiment of the tweets on the topic provided.
+Python-Based Sentiment Analysis tool to analyze the sentiment of tweets on the topic provided.